Frequently Asked Questions.

 - What if I select a plant and you are out of stock

-Please list in the ordering notes section any substitute plants in case one of the plants you want forgets to put on a warm jacket in the winter, falls victim to a fungus, is attacked by a nasty insect or is abducted by a space alien.
+Please call or email and we can determine if there might actually be one hiding around somewhere, or in case one of the plants you want forgets to put on a warm jacket in the winter, falls victim to a fungus, is attacked by a nasty insect or is abducted by a space alien.

 - How can I get Greg to appear or speak at my next event?